ralphcajipe/object-detection-yolov3-web/README.md

 5. Upload an image and click 'Submit' to process the image.
 6. View the processed image with detected objects.
 7. Download the processed image if desired.

+## Acknowledgements

+- [Using Tailwind with Flask](https://www.codewithharry.com/blogpost/using-tailwind-with-flask/) by CodeWithHarry: This guide was instrumental in setting up and using Tailwind CSS in this Flask project.